 Eligibility overview: Pennsylvania expanded Medicaid so that its program Medical Assistance (MA) is offered to low-income adults aged 19 to 64, adults aged 65 or older of any income, blind and disabled adults and families with children under 21.

-Income requirements: For expansion adults (ages 19 to 64), the income limit is 133% of the FPL, or about $1,337 per month for an individual and $1,800 for a two-person family.
-For pregnant women and infants under age 1, family income limits must be within 215% of the FPL — $2,161 per month for an individual or $4,408 for a four-person family.
-For children ages 1 to 5, their family must make within 157% of the FPL, or $3,219 for a family of four.
+Income requirements: For expansion adults (ages 19 to 64), the income limit is $1,468 per month for an individual and $1,983 for a family of two.
+Pregnant women and infants under age 1 are limited to $3,162 per month for an individual or $4,803 for a family of four.
+Children ages 1 to 5 are limited to $3,537 for a family of four.

-How to apply: Apply online with COMPASS, Pennsylvania’s portal to its MA system as well as other services.
+How to apply for Pennsylvania Medicaid: Apply online with COMPASS, Pennsylvania’s portal to its MA system as well as other services.

 Other notable programs: Substance abuse services, breast and cervical cancer screening, dental services and family planning services.